chiaraco/HABiC/README.md

 # With your own datasets
 #------------------------

-# first, use classification function that allows to train the classifier and perform predictions at the same time:
+# first, use 'classification' function that allows to train the classifier and perform predictions at the same time:

 pred = classification(X, Y, [Xext1,Xext2], ['ExtSet.1','ExtSet.2'], param=params_naive)
          # X, Y # train dataset